Skip to content

 }

-Call this from anywhere — a web handler, a CLI command, a test:
+Call this from anywhere — a web handler, a background task, a test:

 "signup-user-42", // idempotency key — safe to call twice